TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEform/Index.rst

          :ref:`TCEFORM_flexform <pagetceformflexform>`

    Description
-         (Since TYPO3 4.6) Properties for the TCEFORM FlexForm meta configuration.
+         Properties for the TCEFORM FlexForm meta configuration.

          FlexForms have a built in possibility to use different field configuration for multiple languages.
 The handling of this multi-